Okay, here’s your macroeconomic report for Week 47 of 2025, formatted as requested and incorporating a narrative approach.

 1. Inflation

-• Headline CPI/PCE: The latest CPI data released this week showed a 0.3% increase for October, bringing the year-over-year rate down to 3.8%.
-The PCE price index, the Fed’s preferred inflation gauge, rose by 0.2% in October, with the annual rate at 3.4%.
-These figures suggest a gradual cooling of inflationary pressures, but remain above the Fed’s 2% target.
+• Headline CPI/PCE: Headline CPI rose 0.2% in October, bringing the year-over-year increase to 3.1%.
+Core CPI, excluding food and energy, also rose 0.2%, with a year-over-year increase of 3.7%.
+The PCE price index, the Fed’s preferred inflation gauge, increased 0.1% in October, with the year-over-year increase at 2.9%.
+These figures suggest that inflation is moderating but remains above the Fed’s 2% target.

 2. Employment

-• Unemployment Rate: The unemployment rate remained unchanged at 3.6% in October, signaling continued labor market tightness.
+• Unemployment Rate: The unemployment rate remained unchanged at 3.7% in October, indicating a tight labor market.

 3. Housing Market